IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 * The algorithm is more rate based than self-clocked:

     * The calculated congestion window is mainly used to calculate proper media bitrates.
-Bytes in flight is however allowed to exceeed the reference window.
+Bytes in flight is however allowed to exceed the reference window.
 Therefore, The term reference window is used instead of congestion window, as the	reference window does not set an absolute limit on the bytes in	flight.